ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 The following Python-style pseudocode summarizes all the pieces of the iron intervention algorithm (for both birthweight and hemoglobin) and is intended to resolve any ambiguities that may remain in the descriptions above.
-If there are any inconsistencies between the above descriptions and the algorithm below, the algorithm in this section takes precedence.
 However, some details for implementation are only provided above, and if any ambiguities or inconsistencies remain in the algorithm below, the above descriptions may help clarify the intent.